California College San Diego IS AN ACCREDITED INSTITUTION

 In short, choosing an accredited college means choosing a college that’s held to high standards of academic honesty, quality, and integrity.
 It means choosing a school that deserves your trust.

-This benefit provides tuition help to veterans who are 100% eligible for the Chapter 33 Post 9/11 GI Bill and whose tuition and fees exceed the annual cap.
-Once you reach your annual cap, the Department of Veterans Affairs will cover half of your remaining tuition and fees for the fiscal year.
+For military veterans who are eligible for the Chapter 33 Post 9/11 GI Bill® and whose fees exceed the annual cap, the Department of Veteran Affairs will cover half of your remaining tuition and fees for the fiscal year.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at http://www.benefits.va.gov/gibill

 California College San Diego and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.
 If you have qualifying credits from previous college attendance or qualifying military experience, you could save up to 75% of the time and cost of your associate’s or bachelor’s degree.